 Is Forces Help To Buy available for making changes to my home?

 You cannot use the loan just to enhance or expand your current house.
 But, if your current property is not appropriate for medical or other family reasons, then it is likely that you could get a FHTB loan.

 What happens if I am then posted overseas and want to go accompanied, but I have purchased a property using FHTB?

 You can keep your Forces Help to Buy loan.
 However, if you decide to lease your property, while the home remains let, you will need to pay interest on the amount outstanding under your loan.

 Does securing a FHTB loan mean I’m guaranteed a mortgage?

 Sadly no. Being awarded a loan under the Forces Help to Buy scheme ought to help your application though, so do make sure you inform the mortgage company.
 But you will need to apply independently for a mortgage, so there are no guarantees

 Yes.
 You are going to need to make a small loan protection insurance payment every month.
 Depending on the size of your loan, this payment is likely to be as little as £6 or £7 a month

 Here at Bonallack and Bishop we have huge experience over the last 30 years of representing members of HM Armed Forces.

-Our military clients include both local forces personnel from the Tidworth, Larkhill and Bulford garrisons, those based elsewhere in the UK as well as those deployed overseas, from whom we take instructions using phone, email and Skype video/FaceTime.
+Our military clients include both local forces personnel from the Tidworth, Larkhill and Bulford garrisons, those based elsewhere in the UK as well as those deployed overseas, from whom we take instructions using phone, email and Zoom video or FaceTime.